RMS Lusitania: Interiors

-All other first-class public rooms were situated on the boat deck and comprised a lounge, reading and writing room, smoking room and veranda café.
-The last was an innovation on a Cunard liner and, in warm weather, one side of the café could be opened up to give the impression of sitting outdoors.
+All other first-class public rooms were situated on the boat deck and composed of a lounge, reading and writing room, smoking room, and veranda café.
+The café was an innovation on a Cunard liner; one side could be opened up in warm weather to give the impression of sitting outdoors.
 This would have been a rarely used feature given the often inclement weather of the North Atlantic.

 The first-class lounge was decorated in Georgian style with inlaid mahogany panels surrounding a jade green carpet with a yellow floral pattern, measuring overall 68 ft.
 It had a barrel vaulted skylight rising to 20 ft with stained glass windows each representing one month of the year.

 Each end of the lounge had a 14 ft high green marble fireplace incorporating enamelled panels by Alexander Fisher.
 The design was linked overall with decorative plasterwork.
 The library walls were decorated with carved pilasters and mouldings marking out panels of grey and cream silk brocade.
 The carpet was rose, with Rose du Barry silk curtains and upholstery.
 The chairs and writing desks were mahogany, and the windows featured etched glass.
 The smoking room was Queen Anne style, with Italian walnut panelling and Italian red furnishings.
-The grand stairway linked all six decks of the passenger accommodation with wide hallways on each level and two lifts.
-First-class cabins ranged from one shared room through various ensuite arrangements in a choice of decorative styles culminating in the two regal suites which each had two bedrooms, dining room, parlour and bathroom.
+The grand stairway linked all six decks, with wide hallways on each level and two lifts.
+First-class cabins ranged from one shared room through various suite arrangements in a choice of decorative styles, culminating in the two regal suites which had two bedrooms, dining room, parlour, and bathroom.
 The port suite decoration was modelled on the Petit Trianon.

-Lusitania's second-class accommodation was confined to the stern, behind the aft mast, where quarters for 460 second-class passengers were located.
+Lusitania's second-class accommodation was confined to the stern behind the aft mast, with quarters for 460 passengers.
 The second-class public rooms were situated on partitioned sections of boat and promenade decks housed in a separate section of the superstructure aft of the first-class passenger quarters.
 Design work was deputised to Robert Whyte, who was the architect employed by John Brown.
-Although smaller and plainer, the design of the dining room reflected that of first class, with just one floor of diners under a ceiling with a smaller dome and balcony.
+The design of the dining room reflected that of first class, with just one floor of diners under a ceiling with a smaller dome and balcony.
 Walls were panelled and carved with decorated pillars, all in white.
-As seen in first class, the dining room was situated lower down in the ship on the saloon deck.
+The dining room was situated lower down in the ship on the saloon deck.
 The smoking and ladies' rooms occupied the accommodation space of the second-class promenade deck, with the lounge on the boat deck.